Trinity High School switches to fully remote learning for 2 weeks after case of coronavirus confirmed on campus

-TRINITY, N.C. — Trinity High School is going fully virtual for two weeks after a case of the coronavirus ws confirmed on campus, according to Randolph County School System Superintendent Stephen Gainey.
+TRINITY, N.C. — Trinity High School is going fully virtual for two weeks after a coronavirus case was confirmed on campus, according to Randolph County School System Superintendent Stephen Gainey.

 The school discovered the case on Sunday.